biosoda/bioquery/README.md

 ## Relational-to-RDF (OBDA) mappings

-The full set of Ontop mappings used to expose relational Bgee data as a virtual RDF graph is available in the [Bgee_OBDA_mappings](Bgee_OBDA_mappings) folder.
+The full set of Ontop mappings used to expose relational Bgee data as a virtual RDF graph is available in the [Bgee_OBDA_mappings](https://github.com/biosoda/bioquery/tree/master/Bgee_OBDA_mappings) folder.

 ## Federated Queries Catalog

-The Excel spreadsheet containing the 12 federated queries used to evaluate our system are available in the [Queries](Queries) folder.
+The Excel spreadsheet containing the 12 federated queries used to evaluate our system are available in the [Queries](https://github.com/biosoda/bioquery/tree/master/Queries) folder.
 They can also be modified and executed in our template-based search interface at http://biosoda.expasy.org:8080/build_biosodafrontend/ .

 ## GenEx documentation

-The documentation for the GenEx semantic model, used to expose gene expression data from Bgee as a virtual RDF graph, is available in the [GenEx](GenEx) folder.
+The documentation for the GenEx semantic model, used to expose gene expression data from Bgee as a virtual RDF graph, is available at[GenEx documentation draft](https://biosoda.github.io/genex/) and the raw files in the [genex](https://github.com/biosoda/genex) repository.

 ## VoiD extension documentation

-The documentation of the VoID extension describing the virtual links between the datasets considered in our work is available in the [voidext](voidext) folder.
+The documentation of the VoID extension describing the virtual links between the datasets considered in our work is available at[VoIDext documentation draft](https://biosoda.github.io/bioquery/) and the Turtle files in the [voidext](https://github.com/biosoda/bioquery/tree/master/voidext) folder by also including the metadata used in this project (i.e. voidext_bioquery.ttl file).

 ## Supplementary material

-All supplementary material for the submission is available in the document in [Supplementary](Supplementary).
+All supplementary material for the submission is available in the document in [Supplementary](https://github.com/biosoda/bioquery/tree/master/Supplementary).

 ## Source code for template-based search interface